IPASIS - IP Reputation and Risk Intelligence API

 const IPASIS_API_KEY = process.env.IPASIS_API_KEY;

-const IPASIS_BASE_URL = 'https://api.ipasis.com/v1';
+const RISK_THRESHOLD = 70;

 async function botDetection(req, res, next) {

-const ip = getClientIp(req);
+const ip = req.headers['x-forwarded-for']?.split(',')[0]?.trim()

-// Skip private/localhost IPs
+// Skip private/local IPs

 try {